DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/feedback-and-marking/secondary-school-feedback-policy.md

 * the work will conclude with a GCSE style mark (where appropriate) and a tangible next step to move learning on

-Where verbal feedback is given teachers should only record the feedback if it will reinforce the implementation of the next step, not purely for the benefit of book looks.
+Where verbal feedback is given, teachers should only record it if it will reinforce the implementation of the next step.
+It should not be provided for the benefit of 'book looks'.

 ## Quality assuring feedback and supporting staff

 Heads of department (HOD) and senior leaders will quality assure marking and feedback and provide appropriate support.

 Quality assurance will focus on how the pupil is progressing.
-It will not focus on what the teacher writes.
-It will be purely on the impact the feedback has had on pupil progress.
+It will not focus on the teacher's writing, but rather the feedback's impact on pupil progress.
 The actual practice of a pupil improving their work is more important than how much the teacher writes.

-Based on these “book looks” HOD/senior leader(s) will prioritise staff needing support and agree next steps.
+Based on these 'book looks' HOD/senior leader(s) will prioritise staff needing support and agree next steps.
 Staff who demonstrate good practice in feedback and marking will only require informal quality assurance in the future and will be asked to coach others.

 Other opportunities to share good practice related to feedback will be built into the calendar, but each HOD will timetable these when it is appropriate for their department.